What is a Competitive Advantage?

-The Ikea case is really interesting since not only they lowered the cost by “forcing” their clients to become “handymen” for one day but by establishing also a close relation with their suppliers.
+The Ikea case is very interesting, because not only they lowered their costs by “forcing” their Clients to assemble their furniture, but also by establishing a Close Relation with their Suppliers.

 50 years ago, buying a Sofa, a Bed or a Closet, was an important “investment”.

 This “old” furniture was thought for homes where you’d raise your children.

 - “What if some people want a closet for just few years?”

 - “What about the people that is continuously moving from home to home?”

 IKEA identified one thing that would describe the global habitability in the future years: